 "We all have reasons to disappear," Aurora murmurs.

 We've settled back onto that stack of pillows I've collected.
 My skirt's still bunched up between us, but I've managed to toss my shirt to the side.
-She's gotten her arms around me once more and her cool nosetip is teasing along those brands again from where she lays beside me.
+She's gotten her arms around me once more and her cool nose-tip is teasing along those brands again from where she lays beside me.

 "I suppose," I begin, then shake my head as if to throw away a bit of the non-speech.
 "So you came out west and transitioned out here."

 A faint nod, nose exploring a line perpendicular to the stripes of my brands.
-"I tried back home, a bit after high school and uh...us.
+"I tried back home, a bit after high school and, uh...us.
 My heart was half out here by then anyway, though, and no one wants a mopey, trans coyote, least of all my parents."

 I nod.
 There's still that hint of a name--I can think it, but would have a hard time saying it--and that memory of a tapered muzzle between my thighs.